-If you you make the adjustment in the GST return that covers don't have a tax agent the date your income tax return is due or filed, whichever is the earlier date.
-Example If your 2013 income tax return is due on 7 July 2013 and you don't have a tax agent, you need to make your GST adjustment in the GST return which includes that date. have a tax agent the earlier of: the date your income tax return is filed, or 31 March after the due date for your income tax return. have a tax agent who has an extension of time to file your income tax return the date your income tax return is actually filed.
+If you you make the adjustment in the GST return that covers do not have a tax agent the date your income tax return is due or filed, whichever is the earlier date.
+Example If your 2020 income tax return is due on 7 July 2020 and you do not have a tax agent, you need to make your GST adjustment in the GST return which includes that date. have a tax agent the earlier of: the date your income tax return is filed, or 31 March after the due date for your income tax return. have a tax agent who has an extension of time to file your income tax return the date your income tax return is actually filed.

-■ If an employee contributes to the expense, treat this as a separate supply for GST.
+▶ If an employee contributes to the expense, treat this as a separate supply for GST.
 Include the total expense amount in Box 11 on your GST return as usual and show the employee contribution in Box 5.

-Because the GST adjustment is based on the amount which isn't deductible for income tax, organisations that aren't liable for income tax, eg, non-profit organisations and charities, don't need to make this adjustment.
+Because the GST adjustment is based on the amount which is not deductible for income tax, organisations that are not liable for income tax, eg, non-profit organisations and charities, do not need to make this adjustment.